nasa/cumulus/docs/deployment/choosing_configuring_rds.md

 The reason for these recommendations requires an understanding of Aurora Serverless scaling.
 Aurora Serverless scaling works as described in [the Amazon Aurora documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.how-it-works.html):

-> When it does need to perform a scaling operation, Aurora Serverless v1 first tries to identify a scaling point, a moment when no queries are being processed
+> When it does need to perform a scaling operation, Aurora Serverless v1 first tries to identify a scaling point, a moment when no queries are being processed.

 However, during periods of heavy ingest, Cumulus will be continuously writing granules and other records to the database, so a "scaling point" will never be reached.
 This is where the